stfc/PSyclone/tutorial/practicals/nemo/3_nemo_openmp/README.md

 end of the profiling part of this tutorial although we are applying a different transformation here.

-Note that in this tutorial we will only be applying OpenMP parallelisation to the loops over vertical levels.
+Note that in this tutorial, we will only be applying OpenMP parallelisation to the loops over vertical levels.
 This is because, in the full NEMO code, the horizontal domain is already decomposed over MPI processes and there is no attempt to exploit the parallelism